songtian17/SC1015-DSAI-project/README.md

 - K Nearest Neighbour and how it works
 - Neural Network and how it works
 ## Contribution
-- Song Tian -
+- Song Tian - Data Preparation, EDA and Feature Selection
-- Khai Thung -
+- Khai Thung - Presentation Slides, Script Preparation and Video Recorder and Presenter
 - Eugene Tan - Model Fitting (All ML models)
 ## References
 - https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset